 Artist Gary Price created this whimsical sculpture after a large frog visited his studio.
 Each time he touched the amphibian, it puffed up, inspiring Price’s first spherical creature.
 There are four sculptures by the Utah artist scattered around town but this regal sculpture might be the most beloved.
 In fact, the piece was loved so much the artist had to remove it and refinish it before returning it to its spot.

-For more information on some of the other bronze sculptures in Grand Junction, dubbed the Legends of the Grand Valley, visit this blog.
+For more information on some of the other bronze sculptures in Grand Junction, dubbed the Legends of Grand Junction, visit this blog.